 4. Conquests by the Empire of Japan (1894-1945)

-The Empire of Japan literally means the empire and world power that had existed from the Meiji Restoration that happened on 3rd January 1868 to the enactment of the post World War II Constitution of Japan on 3rd May 1947.
-Only after suffering a couple defeats and the atomic bombings of Hiroshima and Nagasaki did the Empire of Japan surrendered to the Allies on the 2nd of September, 1945.
-The American involvement gave birth to a new constitution and was forced on from 3rd May, 1947 officially dissolving the Empire which had already been the cause of over 20 million deaths.
+The Empire of Japan means the empire and world power that had existed from the Meiji Restoration that happened on 3 January 1868 to the enactment of the post World War II Constitution of Japan on 3 May 1947.
+Only after a couple of defeats and the atomic bombings of Hiroshima and Nagasaki did the Empire of Japan surrender to the Allies on 2 September 1945.
+The American involvement gave birth to a new constitution and was forced on from 3 May 1947, officially dissolving the Empire, which had already been the cause of over 20 million deaths.

 3. World War I (1914-1918)

-World War I was one of the bloodiest global wars in the history of man-kind centered in Europe that began on 28 July 1914.
+World War I was one of the bloodiest global wars in humankind, centered in Europe, beginning on 28 July 1914.
 It was previously called the Great War from its occurrence until the start of the mother of all blood baths in history, World War II.
 It involved all the great powers in the world, assembled in two opposing alliances the Allies and the Central Powers.
 The death toll for World War I was estimated to be around a staggering 50 million plus.

 2. Mongol Conquests (1206-1368)

-A war that sparked in the dawn of the 13th century which resulted in the vast expansion of the Mongol Empire that covered much of Asia and Eastern Europe by mid 1300.
-It is believed by many historians that Mongol raids and invasions were one of the deadliest conflicts in human history up through that period.
-The Mongols brought terror to Europe on a scale not ever seen again until the twentieth century with more than 60 million killings on their way.
+A war that sparked at the dawn of the 13th century resulted in the vast expansion of the Mongol Empire that covered much of Asia and Eastern Europe by mid-1300.
+Many historians believe that Mongol raids and invasions were one of the deadliest conflicts in human history up through that period.
+The Mongols brought terror to Europe on a scale never seen again until the twentieth century, with more than 60 million killings on their way.

 1. World War II (1939-1945)

 Also known as the Second World War, fought between the vast majority of the world’s nations – including all the great powers – eventually forming two opposing military alliances like the First World War; the Allies and the Axis.
-Marked by mass deaths of civilians, including the Holocaust and the only use of nuclear weapons in warfare up to present, the war resulted in over 70 million fatalities and is believed to be the deadliest, bloodiest war ever in history which shook forever the foundations of our own existence.
+Marked by mass deaths of civilians, including the Holocaust and the only use of nuclear weapons in warfare up to the present, the war resulted in over 70 million fatalities and is believed to be the deadliest, bloodiest war ever in history, which shook the foundations of our existence forever.

-Final Conclusion: Although these wars were fought on different territories by various groups and countries on different time periods in history; the ones who always suffered and lost were the same innocent civilians.
+Final Conclusion: Although these wars were fought on different territories by various groups and countries in different time periods, the ones who always suffered and lost were the same innocent civilians.
 Never in the field of human conflict was so much owed by so many to so few, like in these pointless wars for blinding power.
-Albert Einstein was once asked by a reporter after the World War II had ended, ‘’Sir what type of machinery and weapons do you think will be used in the World War III?’’
-He answered with a smile, ‘’I don’t know about the World War III but if there is a World War IV, then it will surely be fought with sticks and stones.’’
+A reporter once asked Albert Einstein after World War II had ended, “Sir, what type of machinery and weapons do you think will be used in World War III?”
+He answered with a smile, “I don’t know about World War III, but if there is a World War IV, then it will surely be fought with sticks and stones.”